-- 211 L1Topo monitors the voltage and current of every power rail on the board.
-It also monitors - the temperatures of all the FPGAs, of the MiniPOD receivers and transmitters, and of other - areas of dense logic.
-Where possible, this is done using sensors embedded in the relevant - devices themselves.
-Where this is not possible, discrete sensors are used. - 215 A small set of voltage and temperature data are collected by the L1Topo IPMC, via an I2C - bus and are made available to ATLAS DCS via the shelf manager.
-Supplementary - 217 environment data are available to the control FPGA.
-These data can be accessed via IPbus. - 218 FPGAs are protected against over temperature by internal monitoring and shutdown.
-This - 219 provides the lowest possible reaction time.
-Also, if any board temperature exceeds a - 220 programmable threshold set for a specific device monitored via IPMB, the IPMC powers - down the board payload (that is, everything not on the management power supply).
-The - thresholds at which this function is activated should be set above the levels at which the DCS - will power down the module.
+- 219 L1Topo monitors the voltage and current of all critical power rails on the board.
+It also - 220 monitors the temperatures of all the FPGAs, of the MiniPOD receivers and transmitters, and - of other areas of dense logic.
+Where possible, this is done using sensors embedded in the - relevant devices themselves.
+Where this is not possible, discrete sensors are used.

+- 223 A small set of voltage and temperature data are collected by the L1Topo IPMC, via an IC - bus and are made available to ATLAS DCS via the shelf manager.
+Supplementary - environment data are available to the control FPGA.
+These data can be accessed via IPbus. - 226 FPGAs are protected against over temperature by internal monitoring and shutdown.
+This - provides the lowest possible reaction time.
+Also, if any board temperature exceeds a - 228 programmable threshold set for a specific device monitored via IPMB, the IPMC powers - down the board payload (that is, everything not on the management power supply).
+The - 230 thresholds at which this function is activated should be set above the levels at which the DCS - will power down the module.
 Thus, this staged mechanism should activate only if the DCS - fails.
-This might happen, for example, if there is a sudden, rapid rise in temperature to which - 225 the DCS cannot respond in time.
+This might happen, for example, if there is a sudden, rapid rise in temperature to which - 233 the DCS cannot respond in time.

-226 2.9 ATCA form factor
+2.9 ATCA form factor